Global Advisor on Ageing, Health and Social Policy

 Presentations serve as a strategic tool for conveying current and future trends in ageing policy in a clear accessible way.
 By using a cross-sectional approach, they integrate diverse data points, case studies, and stakeholder perspectives that help to explain complex ageing-related issues to stimulate dialogue across disciplines and sectors.
 These presentations function as a dynamic platform for knowledge sharing and collaboration, aligning global ageing strategies with policy innovations and demographic insights.

-Click here to view a preview of the presentation Dr. Barratt gave at the GIES Summit, “The Impact of Spatial Data and Geospatial Technology in Fostering Age-Friendly Communities”.
+Preview of the presentation Dr. Barratt gave at the GIES Sumit, “The Impact of Spatial Data and Geospatial Technology in Fostering Age-Friendly Communities”.

 Please contact Dr. Barratt if you would like to know more.